 - Bath/Showers.
 Your vinegar helps prevent and remove watermarks as well as preventing mildew.
 Use your cleaner for weekly wiping down of your shower and bathtubs.
 For deeper cleaning use undiluted vinegar.

-- Floor.
+- Dirty Floors.
 Except hardwood floors or waxed floors.
 All other floors are safe for cleaning with vinegar.

 - Dishwasher.
 Again, keep your dishwasher safe from hard water build up and crud with vinegar.

 - Laundry.
-Deodorize your clothes, sheets, rags by washing your laundry with vinegar.
+A miraculous deodorizer for your clothes, sheets, rags is adding vinegar to washing your laundry.
 Just be sure to not mix bleach and vinegar in the same load.

 - Coffeemakers.
 Run equal parts of vinegar and water through your coffee maker for a good cleaning.